top of page

 Common Selfheal Tea

-Self-heal, also known as Prunella vulgaris, is an edible and medicinal herb with a long history of traditional use.
+Self-heal, or prunella vulgaris, is an edible and medicinal herb with a long history of traditional use.
 One of the popular ways to use self-heal is by making a Self-Heal Tea, which is believed to have various health benefits.
-Here's a top-rated recipe for Self-Heal Tea:

 Self-Heal Tea Recipe: